yuchen-lo/scNLML/README.md

 # scNLML

-This github page provided the supporting codes for the manuscript: "Non-linear Machine Learning with Sample Perturbation Augment Leukemia Relapse Prognostics from Single-cell Proteomics Measurements."
+This github page provides the supporting codes for the manuscript: "Non-linear Machine Learning with Sample Perturbation Augment Leukemia Relapse Prognostics from Single-cell Proteomics Measurements."